Directed by: Alfonso Cuaron || Produced by: Alfonso Cuaron, David Heyman

 With all that said, I’m not as in love with Cuaron’s Oscar-nominated picture as most.
 Reasons why have to do with Bullock’s performance and how repetitive it is to hear her panting, screaming, and complaining for 90 minutes nonstop during this space-adventure.
 Gravity would have been a cinematic explosion if its central character had more nuance and/or acted less annoying.
 Bullock’s Academy Award-nomination for Best Actress makes little sense to me.

 Another complaint has to do with the movie’s tendency to talk down to its viewers.
-To say the film’s explanation of its primary theme is heavy-handed might sound harsh, but given how co-star George Clooney describes Bullock’s entire emotional conflict and character arc word-for-word in monologue comes across a tad clumsy.
-This continues later on when Bullock herself explains in monologue her character’s arc, just to make sure we got the message.
+To say the film’s explanation of its primary theme is heavy-handed might sound harsh, but George Clooney’s description of Bullock’s entire emotional conflict and character arc, word-for-word in monologue, comes across a tad clumsy.
+This continues when Bullock herself explains in monologue her character’s arc, just to make sure we got the message.
 In general, the medium of film is meant to show, not tell, and when a movie as visually complex as Gravity dumbs itself down to the point where it has to flat-out tell you the whole point behind its story, it’s frustrating; you feel like an otherwise adult experience is being converted to a mass-audience friendly formula, which is essentially what’s going on.
 Now this only applies to a few sections of the film, so it’s not a huge deal, but it’s consistent enough to mention.

 SUMMARY & RECOMMENDATION: Gravity’s deep visuals are executed with confidence and grace courtesy of Cuaron’s expert direction.
 The film is flashy and intelligent… in a visual sense.
 While ultimately second fiddle to the movie’s technical aspects, Cuaron’s writing paces the adventure for maximum impact.